3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/SV08_MAX_EXTRA_INSTRUCTIONS.md

 shutdown_value: 0
 ```

+>[!TIP]
+>In Orca Slicer click the edit box on the printer name at the top of the screen to bring up the `Printer Settings` window, then in the `Basic information` tab at the very bottom under `Accessory` be sure to uncheck the `Auxiliary part cooling fan` option.
+This will stop Orca keeping the fans on after printing.

 <br>

 Next comment out the stock [heater_fan bed_fan] section as it's not the correct setup for this fan!